France's Macron to unveil long-awaited reform plan

 But just two hours beforehand, Notre-Dame cathedral went up in flames, forcing the presidency to cancel the broadcast as Macron rushed out to the burning Paris landmark.

-And a day later, someone leaked the entire text of his reform plan speech to the media.
+A day later, the entire text of his reform plan speech was leaked to the media.

 The leak created a major quandary for the Elysee, which was left wondering whether to rehash the old speech or try something new.